RTEMS/rtems-docs/c-user/glossary.rst

       An acronym for Input/Output.

    ISR
-      An acronym for Interrupt Service Routine.
+      An acronym for :term:`Interrupt Service Routine`.

    kernel
       In this document, this term is used as a synonym for executive.